Simply Perfect Hummingbird Food Recipe: Why You Should Always Make Your Own

 Watching hummingbirds flit from flower to flower in my garden is one of the simple joys in life, and I’m always trying to find ways to invite more of them into my yard.

-Every year, I grow specific varieties of flowers just for them—hummingbirds are attracted to some of the same flowers that bees, wasps, monarchs, and other pollinators love.
+Every year, I grow specific varieties of flowers just for hummingbirds (and choosing plants that bloom at different times ensures I get several different species of hummingbird visitors).
+While they prefer tubular-shaped blooms, they’re also attracted to some of the same flowers that bees, wasps, monarchs, and other pollinators love.

 I also like to hang hummingbird feeders throughout the yard to encourage them to stick around, as well as offer a source of food in early spring or late fall (when most flowers are either not in bloom yet, or have faded for the season).